ardauzan/gol/README.md

 ## Definitions

-Cell
+**Cell**

-: A cell is either alive or dead and has an x and y position.
+- A cell is either alive or dead and has an x and y position.

 Grid
 : A grid is a one-dimensional array of cells.